Are these the best semiconductor stocks to watch in 2025/2026?

 Nvidia

-Nvidia shares have been on a dizzying rally to a $2.3 trillion valuation, rising by 2,080% over the past five years.
-The microchip behemoth was arguably the most popular semiconductor stock of 2023 — though of course, popularity does not mean it is the best investment available.
+Nvidia shares have been on a dizzying rally to a $4.3 trillion valuation, rising by 1,202% over the past five years.
+The microchip behemoth is arguably the most popular semiconductor stock in the world — though of course, popularity does not mean it is the best investment available.

-Nvidia CEO and founder Jensen Huang recently enthused that ‘accelerated computing and generative AI have hit the tipping point.
-Demand is surging worldwide across companies, industries and nations…NVIDIA RTX, introduced less than six years ago, is now a massive PC platform for generative AI, enjoyed by 100 million gamers and creators.’
+Nvidia CEO and founder Jensen Huang in 2025 enthused that ‘accelerated computing and generative AI have hit the tipping point.
+Demand is surging worldwide across companies, industries and nations…NVIDIA RTX, introduced seven years ago, is now a massive PC platform for generative AI, enjoyed by 100 million gamers and creators.’

 However, there are risks.
-Super Micro Computer is deeply tied to Nvidia as it makes the titan’s servers — and Super Mico's recent results saw the company miss revenue estimates.
-Nvidia also has a huge price-to-earnings ratio, alongside significant exposure to a faltering Chinese economy and rising Sino-US export tensions.
+Nvidia has a huge price-to-earnings ratio, alongside significant exposure to a faltering Chinese economy and rising Sino-US export tensions.

 Taiwan Semiconductor Manufacturing Company

-While Nvidia is touted as the ‘picks and shovels’ semiconductor stock for 2023, this crown could arguably belong to Taiwan Semiconductor Manufacturing Company.
+While Nvidia is touted as the ‘picks and shovels’ semiconductor stock for 2025, this crown could arguably belong to Taiwan Semiconductor Manufacturing Company (TSMC).
 Most chip producers — including Nvidia — outsource actual production to the Taiwanese company, with the country responsible for making circa 90% of the world’s most advanced chips.

-TSMC shares have did well in 2023, and have continued to rise by more than a third in 2024, given the AI-driven demand, its colossal manufacturing capacity and the wide economic moat surrounding starting up any sizeable competitor.
+TSMC shares have risen by 62% in the past year, driven by AI-chip demand, its colossal manufacturing capacity and the wide economic moat surrounding starting up any sizeable competitor.

-However, Taiwan’s complex political status, including its relationship with China remains a long-term risk.
+However, Taiwan’s complex political status, including its relationship with China and the impact of US tariffs remain a long-term risk.
 The company recently announced plans to build a second semiconductor manufacturing plant in Japan.

 Broadcom